hpcaitech/EnergonAI/README.md

 ### Publication
-You can find technical details in our blog and manuscript:
+You can find technical details in the manuscript:

 [EnergonAI: An Inference System for 10-100 Billion Parameter Transformer Models](https://arxiv.org/pdf/2209.02341.pdf)